jadidaniel/jupyter-notebooks/README.md

 ## Brief projects' description (ordered by completion):

-### 27. Supervised Machine Learning (K-Nearest Neighbor classifier): ["Twitter Classification"](./ml/suprvised_learning/k_nearest_neighbours/twitter_classification.ipynb)
+### 27. Supervised Machine Learning (K-Nearest Neighbor classifier and others): ["Twitter Classification"](./ml/suprvised_learning/k_nearest_neighbours/twitter_classification.ipynb)

-The first goal of this project is to predict whether a tweet will go viral using a K-Nearest Neighbor classifier, the second is to determine whether a tweet was sent from New York, London, or Paris using Naive Bayes classifiers.
-Therefore, in the first part we'll try to understand what influences tweet's virality most: tweet's length, number of links/hashtags, language or account info.
-In the second - we will investigate how language is used differently in the tweets within the cities mentioned above.
+The first goal of this project is to predict whether a tweet will go viral using a K-Nearest Neighbour classifier.
+The second is to determine whether a tweet was sent from New York, London, or Paris using Logistic Regression and Naive Bayes classifiers with vectorization of different sparsity levels applied to them.
+To even out data gaps we'll apply text augmentation by BERT.

 -----------------------